Greeni

 Individual project

-How might we introduce environmental awareness to children in a friendly and relatable way that encourages curiosity and interest in climate change?
+How might we introduce environmental awareness to city-dwelling children in a friendly and digestible way that encourages curiosity and interest towards climate change?

 Stage 1: Physical touchpoint

-The player places a Greeni fiducial code in their living space and scans it with an iPad to enter the game.
+The player places a Greeni fiducial code in their living space and scans it with an iPad to enter the world of Greeni.

 Stage 2: Entering the digital world